lukegriffith/vsCode.DSCRunner/README.md

 ## Configurations/
-Within this folder are the module files that contain the final configuration files.
+Within this folder are the module files that contain the final configurations.
 These can contain nested configurations, as long as the required modules are within the RequiredModules/ folder and are specified on the Launch.Json, as these are imported into the runspace prior to compiling the configuaration MOF.

 ## RequiredModules/